atomix/atomix.github.io/copycat/docs/server.md

 CopycatServer server = CopycatServer.builder(clientAddress, serverAddress).build();
 ```

-When providing both a client and server [`Address`][Address], the client address must be passed as the first argument to the `builder(Address, Address)` factory and the server address as the second.
+When providing both a client and server [`Address`][Address], the client address must be passed as the first argument to the `CopycatServer.builder(Address, Address)` factory and the server address as the second.

 ## Configuring the State Machine